SAP-docs/btp-cloud-platform/docs/50-administration-and-ops/custom-business-configurations-app-76384d8.md

 ## Purpose

-The *Custom Business Configurations* app serves as an entry point to the [Business Configuration Maintenance Object](../30-development/business-configuration-maintenance-object-61159c4.md)provided by the custom applications or partners.
+The *Custom Business Configurations* app serves as an entry point to the [Business Configuration Maintenance Object](../30-development/business-configuration-maintenance-object-61159c4.md) provided by the custom applications or partners.
 You can use the app to adjust these configuration objects to change and influence the system behavior.
 For more information, see also [Creating Business Configuration Apps with ABAP RESTful Application Programming Model and Custom Business Configurations App](../30-development/creating-business-configuration-apps-with-abap-restful-application-programming-model-and-fa420dd.md).